newrelic/release-toolkit/next-version/README.md

 # 🛠️ `next-version`

 Compute next version according to changelog.yaml and Semver conventions.
+It will output the major version and the minor too, so it can be used to tag actions and docker images that do not need to be pinned to the whole version but to respect the interface that it has.

 ## Example Usage